phanx-wow/PetBattleAutoForfeit/trunk/README.txt

   BetterBattlePetTooltip is compatible with all game localizations.

-  The options are translated into English and French.
+  The options are translated into English, Spanish, and French.

   If you have translations for another language, post a comment on the WoWInterface download page.